Swathiwebtree/POS-Awesome-V15/README.md

 31. Accept new payments from customers against existing invoices
 32. Payments Reconciliation
 33. A lot more bug fixes from the version 14
+34. Offline invoices that fail to submit are saved as draft documents

 ### How to Install